reyk/hpack/README.md

 hpack
 =====

-> WIP!!!
-THIS CODE IS NOT FINISHED YET!!!

 1. Why another HPACK implementation?

    I either didn't like the license or the style of the existing C code.
    And I wanted to have a small HPACK implementation that fits into a single `.c` and `.h` file.
+As a design decision, I decided to be extra careful with input and output buffers: avoiding to use dangerous pointer arithmetics, using allocated (heap) data instead of stack buffers, depending extra features of OpenBSD's "otto" malloc(3).

 2. What is the purpose of this HPACK code?

-  I want to include it, one day, into relayd or httpd.
+   I want to include it, one day, into [relayd or httpd][1].

 3. Why is this an OpenBSD library?

    This is just for testing and development.
-The final code will eventually be included into the software under OpenBSD.
+The final code will eventually be included into the software under [OpenBSD][2].

 TODO
 ----

-- encoding
+- optimizations (heuristics to decide on huffman encoding, header indexing, ...)
+- manpage (not really needed, but because "we can").
+- more tests and fuzzing (I already did some hours of [afl][3] fuzzing).

 TESTS
 -----